mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 ## Challenges (not the ACME ones)
 Here I want to talk about obstacles I had to overcome and some things I could have done better during this project.

-The first lesson that I had to learn is that a simple design is (almost) always better.
+The first lesson that I had to learn is that **a simple design is (almost) always better**.
 When a certificate needs to be renewed, my first thought was that the CoreDNS itself should first solve the challenge and obtain a certificate, then a restart should happen.
 The thing is, I already had this bootstrapped DNS server implemented to solve the challenge during the plugin setup.
 So I could just use this server, not just when CoreDNS is started for the first time, but everytime a certificate needs to be renewed.

-Another lesson was about using existing open-source librarys.
+Another lesson was about **using existing open-source librarys**.
 The current implementation is using [certmaigc](https://github.com/caddyserver/certmagic) but that wasn't my original intention.
 At first I thought It would be better to use a more minimal ACME library.
 I certainly had the best intentions but certmagic is already used in caddy (which we are trying to imitate here) and has been battle-tested many times.

 There was also one thing I missed during my tests.
 CoreDNS needs to be able to resolve the Let's Encrypt Domain during the ACME challenge.
 So we need to have a different system resolver (`/etc/resolv.conf`) configured for this plugin to work.